 We take on pension scheme liabilities from corporate schemes.
 This 'pensions de-risking' gives companies greater certainty over their liabilities while providing guaranteed payments to individuals within their schemes.
 We help our customers accumulate pensions savings and transform them into the income they need to have a colourful retirement.
 We use shareholder capital to make long-term investments and attractive financial returns through investing in key sectors where there's a shortage of investment and innovation.
-We are the UK's number one individual life insurance provider and, in addition, the Group also provides insurance in the US.
+We are an international player in pension risk transfer, in UK and US life insurance, and in UK workplace pensions and retirement income.